BACHELOR’s Degree in EDUCATION AND HUMAN DEVELOPMENT, Elementary Education (License) at CU Denver

 Request Information

-CU Denver’s BA in Education and Human Development, Elementary Education (License) prepares future teachers to lead diverse and inclusive classrooms with a strong foundation in social justice and equity.
-Through culturally responsive teaching, hands-on experience, and rigorous academic training, graduates are equipped to support every student’s growth and success.
+CU Denver’s bachelor of arts in education and human development, elementary education (license) prepares future teachers to lead diverse and inclusive classrooms with a strong foundation in social justice and equity.
+Through culturally responsive teaching, hands-on experience, and rigorous academic training, graduates earn their elementary teaching license and CLDE endorsement together.

 Program Details